Heteroscedastic Nested Error Regression Models with Variance Functions: Concluding Remarks

-{\bf Acknowledgments.}\\ The first author was supported in part by Grant-in-Aid for Scientific Research (15J10076) from Japan Society for the Promotion of Science (JSPS).
-The second author was supported in part by Grant-in-Aid for Scientific Research (23243039 and 26330036) from Japan Society for the Promotion of Science.
+{\bf Acknowledgments.}\\ We appreciate the valuable comments and suggestions from the Associate editors and the reviewer, which lead to the improved version of the paper.
+The first author was supported in part by Grant-in-Aid for Scientific Research (15J10076) from Japan Society for the Promotion of Science (JSPS).
+The second author was supported in part by Grant-in-Aid for Scientific Research (15H01943 and 26330036) from Japan Society for the Promotion of Science.